Vipinpanwar1/Vipinpanwar1/README.md

 ### Voice-Assistant
 - Description: Voice Assistant is a voice-controlled assistant made with Python.
 It can do many tasks like searching Wikipedia, opening websites, playing music, telling the time, and sending emails.
 - Technology Stack: Python, pyttsx3, speech_recognition, datetime, wikipedia, webbrowser, os, smtplib

+### Weather App
+- Description:The Weather App provides real-time weather updates for any location, displaying temperature, humidity, wind speed, and more.
+Users can enter a city name to fetch data from an external weather API in a user-friendly interface.
+- Technology Stacks: HTML, CSS, JavaScript, OpenWeatherMap API